 A link type represents the potential that objects from two classes might represent the same entity.
 The link specification contains three constraints, the establish, reestablish, and maintain constraints.
-A link specification might also contain fluent approximations representing specific properties that result from the entities being linked together.
-If an establish constraint, defined on objects from the linked-from class (a link is directed), is satisfied then a new instance of the linkedto class is created and a link instance is created between the objects.
-An example of this is given in Fig. 3 if read from left to right.
+If an establish constraint, defined on objects from the linked-from class (a link is directed), is satisfied then a new instance of the linked-to class is created and a link instance is created between the objects.
+An example of this is given in Figure 6 if read from left to right.
 The establish constraint represents the conditions for assuming the existence of another, related, aspect of an entity.
 For example, in our application we assume all vision objects are related to a world object, therefore a new world object is created if a vision object is not already linked to one.
 A reestablish constraint encodes when two existing objects, one from each class, should be linked together.
-An example of this is given in Fig. 4 if read from left to right.
+An example of this is given in Figure 7 if read from left to right.
 When a link instance is created a maintain constraint, which is a relation between the two objects, is set up in order to monitor the hypothesis that they are actually referring to the same entity in the world.
-If it is violated then the link instance is removed which is the case in Fig. 4 if read from right to left.
+If it is violated then the link instance is removed which is the case in Figure 7 if read from right to left.

-Fig. 3.
-An example of creating and deleting a linked object.
+Fig. 6: An example of creating and deleting a linked object.